-Schools that receive the assembly can choose two to four of its classrooms to receive a follow-up classroom workshop from the selection below.
-Workshops vary from 50 to 60 minutes long and should be scheduled consecutively on a day following the assembly.
-Schools wishing to schedule Green Team workshops are not required to first schedule an assembly.
-Green Team workshops are 60 minutes long.
+Select two to four classroom workshops from the selection below.
+Workshops vary from 50 to 60 minutes long and should be scheduled consecutively.
+For schools that schedule the assembly, the classroom workshops are recommended on a day following the assembly.
 Requests for an entire grade level to receive a particular workshop are considered and accommodated when possible.

 Healthy Habitat - grades 1-3, 50 minutes

-Students explore the basic components of habitat – food, water, shelter and space – through discussion, examples, and a game that introduces them to native Northwest animals and their habitat needs.
-Students make the connection between their own actions and a healthy habitat.
+Students explore the basic components of habitat – food, water, shelter and space – through discussion and a NEW interactive game that introduces them to native Northwest animals and their habitat needs.
+Students make the connection between their everyday actions, the 4Rs, and a healthy habitat.

 Rethink and Reuse - grades 1-3, 60 minutes

-This hands-on workshop teaches students how using something again can make a difference for the environment.
-After a quick-paced activity that provides real-life examples of how to substitute disposable items with reusable ones, the class engages in a reuse project that shows how reusing can be both functional and fun.
+This hands-on workshop teaches students that using something again can help conserve valuable natural resources and help the environment.
+Students play a NEW interactive game that provides real-life examples of how to substitute disposable items with reusable ones.
+Next they engage in a reuse craft project that shows how reusing can be both functional and fun.